apiflask/apiflask/docs/schema.md

 - We recommend separating input and output schema.
 Since the output data is not validated, you don't need to define validators on output fields.
-- `apiflask.fields` includes all the fields provided by marshmallow, webargs, and flask-marshmallow (while some aliaes were removed).
+- `apiflask.fields` includes all the fields provided by marshmallow, webargs, and flask-marshmallow (while some aliases were removed).
 - `apiflask.validators` includes all the validators in `marshmallow.validate`.
 - For other functions/classes, just import them from marshmallow.
 - Read [marshmallow's documentation](https://marshmallow.readthedocs.io/) when you have free time.

-Read [this section](usage/#use-appinput-to-validate-and-deserialize-request-data) and following section first in the Basic Usage chapter for the basics on writing input and output schema.
+Read [this section](usage/#use-appinput-to-validate-and-deserialize-request-data) and following section first in the Basic Usage chapter for the basics of writing input and output schema.

 ## Deserialization (load) and serialization (dump)